devbrewai/ai-fraud-detection-cross-border-payments/data_catalog/README.md

 ## Important Notes

 ⚠️ **Do not commit raw datasets to version control**

 - Datasets are excluded via `.gitignore`
 - Large files bloat repository size
 - Some datasets have license restrictions on redistribution

 ✅ **Reproducibility**

 - All datasets are publicly available
-- Download instructions provided in tutorial
+- Download instructions provided in setup instructions
 - Processed/cleaned data schemas documented in notebooks